 What are the benefits of having a properly insulated home?
 If your home is properly insulated, you will notice it will stay warmer in the winter, and cooler in the summer.
 The goal of insulating your house is to make it run more efficiently despite outside weather conditions.
 Poor insulation can lead to having higher heating bills in the winter, and A/C expenses in the summer.
 You could reduce that expense by 10-50% just by improving your home’s insulation.
 Of course, how much you can save is dependant upon your home’s size and the current state of its insulation.

 Watch For Signs of Improper Insulation

 Drafty rooms, or rooms that get much warmer than the rest of the house, can mean poor insulation throughout your home, or inefficient heating and cooling overall.
 A well-insulated home will carry the heat or cold air throughout the home evenly, and maintain that temperature throughout all the rooms.
 Check your vents, attics, and wall insulation in those rooms in question and add insulation or replace it.

-A very crucial step to insulating or re-insulating your home is sealing any and all potential air leaks.
+A very crucial step to insulating or re-insulating is ensuring proper home air sealing by plugging potential air leaks.
 This is called air sealing, and without air sealing, before you install insulation, it can be all for nothing.
 We see homes old and new, especially a lot of homes built around 20 years ago in 2000, that have no air sealing at all, and likely have condensation issues in the attic because of this.